Fumiko HAYASHI

 (放浪記 | Hōrōki).

-Serialised intermittently in Nyonin Geijutsu from October 1928 to October 1930, as Autumn has come: Diary of a vagabond (秋が来たんだー放浪記 | Aki ga kitanda – Hōrōki).
+Also known as Diary of a vagabond, part 1.
+Serialised intermittently in Nyonin Geijutsu from October 1928 to October 1930.
 Prologue published in Kaizō of October 1929.
-Volume published by Kaizōsha in July 1930.
-Revised, definitive edition published by Shinchōsha in December 1939.
+Revised version published in book form by Kaizōsha in July 1930.
+Definitive edition with further revisions published by Shinchōsha in December 1939.

 English: Diary of a vagabond (Joan Ericson, 1997, in Be a woman).